Sponsored students are those for whom third parties—individuals, entities, or organizations other than the student—pay for tuition and fees.

 How Does it Work?

-Once the OVMP processes your enrollment certificationthe approval is conveyed to the U.S. Department of Veterans Affairs and the Office of the Bursar at IUPUI.
-While your certification is processed, the bursar's office at IUPUI will place an "Estimated Post-9/11 GI Bill Credit" on your student bursar's account to serve as a placeholder for the payment the VA will eventually disburse to the university.
+Once all of the necessary information has been provided to the university, basic enrollment certification information is conveyed to the U.S. Department of Veterans Affairs and the IUPUC Office of Bursar Services at the beginning of any semester that a student enrolls in coursework.
+Once the certification process has started for any given term, the IUPUC Office of Bursar Services will place an "Estimated Post-9/11 GI Bill Credit" on the student’s bursar account to serve as a placeholder for the payment that the VA will eventually disburse to the university.

-During the early stages of the certification process, most students receive a letter stating they will not receive Post-9/11 GI Bill funding.
+NOTE: During the early stages of the certification process, most students receive a letter stating they will receive “$0.00” from the Post-9/11 GI Bill for their current academic term.
 Do not be alarmed by this message.
-To ensure you have ample time to adjust your schedule early in the term, the OVMP only reports basic enrollment information to the VA.
-Doing this ensures benefit payments are only requested for your final course schedule.
+To ensure you have ample time to adjust your schedule early in the term, the university only initially reports basic enrollment information to the VA.
+Reporting enrollment in this way ensures that benefit payments are only requested for finalized course schedules.

-The Office of the Bursar at IUPUI uses the “Estimated Post-9/11 VA Credit” to ensure you are not penalized for outstanding balances that will likely be satisfied by the Post-9/11 GI Bill.
-The estimated credit process also ensures that refundable monies (i.e., Pell Grants or student loans) are disbursed to you quickly and according to the same schedule as other students.
-In most cases, the estimated credit is placed on a your account mirrors the payment received from the VA.
+The Office of Bursar Services at IUPUC uses the “Estimated Post-9/11 VA Credit” to ensure that students are not penalized for outstanding balances that will likely be satisfied by the Post-9/11 GI Bill.
+The estimated credit process also ensures that refundable monies (i.e., Pell Grants or student loans) are disbursed to students quickly using the same schedule as all other students at IUPUC.
+In most cases, the estimated credit that is placed on the student account mirrors the payment received from the VA.
 However, there are situations where the university’s estimated credit may not match the payment disbursed by the VA.
 If this happens, estimated credits will be adjusted accordingly which may create new account balances.
 In the event that such adjustments are made, you will be contacted via e-mail.

 A “Do Not Refund” hold is placed on the account of every student receiving Post-9/11 GI Bill benefits as part of an audit to regularly check the accuracy of “Estimated Post-9/11 GI Bill Credits.”
 The audit process is completed daily in a way that does not interrupt normal refund processes.